 One of the most picturesque things to do in Iceland is to visit Þingvellir National Park, Iceland’s first National Park and a UNESCO World Heritage Site.

 Þingvellir National Park is located 45 minutes from Reykjavik.
 Most visitors stop at Þingvellir National Park as the first stop on the Golden Circle.
 Interestingly, this was where Iceland’s Parliament was established in 930 AD.
+It is a very historical site in Iceland and if you go there, there is a lot of information on the land’s history.
+A lot of barbaric acts took place on this land including hangings and drowning of women.

 The landscape of Þingvellir National Park was very different to what we had seen before.
 The unique landscape was caused by the North American & Eurasian tectonic plates drifting apart, creating fissures of perfect blue water.